Short on time? Here’s the fastest VPN in 2023:

 - Ad blocker (PIA MACE) — Stops ads on websites, makes web pages load faster, and blocks malicious sites.

 Split-tunneling is also available, and I love how it allows you to exclude website IP addresses as well as apps (unlike ExpressVPN, which only lets you exclude apps).
-I was able to use PIA’s split-tunneling to only send traffic from Netflix’s site through the VPN, instead of the whole browser that I use to access Netflix.
+I was able to use PIA’s split-tunneling to only send traffic from Netflix’s site through the VPN, instead of the whole browser that I use to watch Netflix Romania.
 This increased my streaming speeds by about 15%.

 In terms of privacy, PIA is a great pick.
 It has RAM-only servers, its no-logs policy has been proven true by legal documents, and all of its apps are open-source (meaning anyone can inspect the code for security vulnerabilities).